-757a/b, Primary Care Problems of Adults II.
-2 credit hours per term.
-A continuation of 557a/b.
-Lectures focus on assessment and the differential diagnosis and management of chronic illness, highlighting management of patients with co-morbid disease.
-Required for adult, family, gerontological, women's health, and psychiatric-mental health nurse practitioner students in the final year of specialization.
-Prerequisite: successful completion of 556b (adult and family nurse practitioner students only) and 557a/b.
+757b, Primary Care Problems of Adults II.
+2 credit hours.
+This course is a continuation of 757a.
+Lectures focus on assessment and management of chronic illness, highlighting management of patients with co-morbid diseases.
+Required for adult, family, gerontological, women's health, and psychiatric-mental health nurse practitioner students in the final year.
+Prerequisite: successful completion of 756a (adult and family nurse practitioner students only) and 757a.
 Two hours per week.
 D. Viens.